letphil/web-dev-course/04section/README.md

 - CSS properties are used to style HTML elements.
 - Each property has a name and a value.
 - The value of a property can be a keyword, a number, a color, or a string.

+### Color Property

+- The color property sets the color of the text.
+- The value can be a color name, a hex code, an RGB value, or an HSL value.

+### Sizing ( Height and Width) Property

+- The height and width properties set the height and width of an element.
+- The value can be a length, a percentage, or auto.